RedGrappe/Trafic_capturer_Scheduler/README.md

 # Trafic_capturer_Scheduler
-automatic daily network trafifc headers capturer with automatic naming
+automatic daily network trafifc headers capturer with automatic naming.

 a daily traffic header capturer written in python, file name is date + time

 usage: sudo python3 capturer.py

-you can modify line 31 and change the behavior of tcpdump and make your custom capture
+you can modify line 31 and change the behavior of tcpdump and make your custom capture.

-tcpdump Must be installed, if not do: sudo apt install tcpdump
+tcpdump Must be installed, if not do if you have a Debian based system: sudo apt install tcpdump